 - Public Interest Review Regime

-A sphere’s merger management regimes include provisions allowing a transaction to be reviewed on certain specified bases other than a commercial law (so called ‘public interest’ or ‘legitimate interest’ bases).
+An organisation’s merger management regimes include provisions allowing a transaction to be reviewed on certain specified bases other than a commercial law (so called ‘public interest’ or ‘legitimate interest’ bases).

 - Monopoly Rules Regime